Top Row: Jessica Hendry Nelson, Sage Klein, Amya Hankton, Gwen Hall, Jenna Massey, Matt Schroeder, J.A. Holm

 Tanasha Searls, copyediting intern, is a junior undergraduate student at Virginia Commonwealth University.
 She graduated from J. Sargeant Reynolds Community College with an AS in social sciences and interned at the Richmond Public Library as an early learning intern.
 She will graduate in 2026 with a BA in English and a minor in creative writing.

-Jenna Scott, fiction and copyediting intern, is a senior undergraduate student at Virginia Commonwealth University.
-She graduated from Brightpoint Community College in 2024 with an AA in liberal arts.
-She will graduate from VCU in the spring of 2026 with a BA in English and a minor in professional writing and editing.
+Andawen Sauder, copyediting and fiction intern, is a junior undergraduate student at Virginia Commonwealth University.
+She will graduate in spring 2027 with a BA in English and a minor in professional writing and editing.

-Connor Walker, fiction intern, is a junior undergraduate student at Virginia Commonwealth University.
-In 2027, he will graduate with a BS in psychology and a minor in creative writing.
+Paige Walker, podcast intern, is a junior undergraduate student at Virginia Commonwealth University.
+She will graduate in 2027 with a BA in kinetic imaging and a minor in sound design.

-Charity Witcher, creative nonfiction intern, is a senior undergraduate student at Virginia Commonwealth University.
-She will graduate in the spring of 2026 with a BA in English and a minor in education.
+Charity Witcher, poetry intern, is a senior undergraduate student at Virginia Commonwealth University.
+She will graduate in the spring of 2026 with a BA in English and a minor in professional writing.

 & Many Thanks